Structural design of a concrete wall (EN)

 Open the SLS results by selecting, e.g., the line SLS/Stress limitation line in the table.

 To go through the detailed checks of each component, start with click on the Strength tab.
-This will open concrete ULS checks such as utilization in stress, stresses in principal direction, strains and also a map of reduction factor kc.
-As noted above the table, the C1 combination was used to check ULS.
+This will open concrete ULS checks such as utilization in stress, stresses in principal direction, strains, and also a map of reduction factor kc.
+As noted above in the table, the C1 combination was used to check ULS.

-If you want to see such results for reinforcement, you need to click on the row with Reinforcement title.
+If you want to see such results for reinforcement, you need to click on the row with the Reinforcement title.
 This will change the ribbon options and also will unroll the table for results.
 You can display results for strains and stresses in each bar and their utilization.

 In the Anchorage tab, you can show the results for the bond model and anchorage of bars.
 This includes anchorage forces, total forces diagrams along the rebars, bond, and slip.
-You can see a Total force that is carried through the selected group bars.
+You can see the Total force that is carried through the selected group bars.

-The results of SLS checks can be found in the Stress, Crack and Deflection tab.
+The results of SLS checks can be found in the Stress, Crack, and Deflection tab.
 For the Stress limitation state, the C2 combination was governing to check the concrete, while C3 to check the reinforcement.

 Calculated crack widths can be displayed in the Crack tab (combination C2).
 The calculated values are compared to the limit value wlim.

 You can also look at the Deformed shape of the wall (top ribbon within the Deflection tab).

 At last, go to the Report Preview/Print.
 IDEA StatiCa offers a fully customizable report to print out or save in an editable format.

 You have designed, optimized, and code-checked the wall with the openings.